Ahkonsu/wpproatoz-snake/Readme.md

 - **Shortcode Integration**: Add `[snake]` to any post, page, or Elementor widget to embed the game.
 - **Customizable Appearance**: Set snake color (`red`, `green`, `blue`), food color (any hex code), and game speed via shortcode attributes.
 - **Responsive Design**: Game grid scales to fit containers, with a maximum width of 600px.
-- **Elementor Compatibility**: Works flawlessly in Elementor’s editor and frontend.
+- **Elementor Compatibility**: Works flawlessly in Elementorâ€™s editor and frontend.
 - **Modernized UI**: Updated CSS with grid layout for better rendering and responsiveness.
 - **Debugging Support**: Includes console logs for troubleshooting food placement and collisions.
 - **Lightweight**: Minimal dependencies (jQuery) and optimized JavaScript for smooth performance.